-- A good curriculum which is delivered thoughtfully to meet the educational needs of each child - Additional support during play time where needed through a pro-active approach - An understanding of the basic principles of EAL of our staff and ongoing professionalisation - Activities and support by the teachers to stimulate the interaction between the pupils
+- A good curriculum which is delivered thoughtfully to meet the educational needs of each child - Additional support during play time where needed through a pro-active approach - An understanding of the basic principles of EAL of our staff and ongoing professionalisation - Activities and support by the teachers to stimulate the interaction between the students

-For each EAL pupil the teacher makes a suitable Individual Education Plan (IEP) to develop specific language skills with support of the Leader of Learning.
-The aim of the support is that a pupil can access the content of the curriculum whilst developing their language skills.
-The class teacher and the Leader of Learning discuss the results of all criteria assessments and evaluate the plans and progress.
+For each EAL student the teacher makes a suitable Individual Education Plan (IEP) to develop specific language skills with support of the Learning Leader.
+The aim of the support is that a student can access the content of the curriculum whilst developing their language skills.
+The class teacher and the

-OPTIMIST INTERNATIONAL SCHOOL 25
+OPTIMIST INTERNATIONAL SCHOOL 27